Curried Fish with Bananas

-Both the fish and bananas are lightly seasoned with curry powder and pan-fried in a small amount of butter.
-Once plated, the dish is finished with a drizzle of pan sauce made by deglazing the pan with grapefruit juice.
+Making this recipe couldn’t be easier.
+The fish and bananas are lightly seasoned with curry powder, pan-fried in a small amount of butter, then plated and finished with a drizzle of pan sauce made by simply deglazing the pan with grapefruit juice.

 Tips For Making Perfect Pan-Fried Fish Fillets

 - When choosing fish for pan-frying, stick with relatively firm-fleshed, mild white fillets that are about 1/2-inch thick.
 Good choices include tilapia, catfish, barramundi and snapper.

 - If you’re using frozen fish, be sure the fillets are completely defrosted by the time you’re ready to cook.

 - Thoroughly blot the fish fillets dry with paper towels before dredging in flour.

 - Make sure your flour is well seasoned and lightly press each fillet into it to be sure it adheres, then shake off the excess flour.

 - Use a heavy frying pan that’s large enough to hold the fish in a single layer without any overlap.
 If necessary, work in batches.
 You can keep cooked fish warm for few a minutes on a baking sheet in a low (250°F) oven.